 Stimulant diversion is the sharing of one’s ADHD medication with someone else.
 The practice is on the rise among college students.
 Government authorities treat medication diversion as a criminal activity.
 This can lead to serious consequences for students who engage in the practice.
 We share a true story of what happened to a student who shared their ADHD medication, and provide recommendations on how to avoid having this happen to you or your child.

 Simone Biles has won a total of nineteen Olympic and World Championship medals and is now the most decorated American gymnast.
 She had many challenges to overcome.
-First was her early childhood.
-She and her three siblings were put into … Read More
+First was her early childhood. … Read More